+PRINCIPAL AMOUNT

-FORM OF BOND NO PRINCIPAL AMOUNT UNITED STATES STATE OF OF REGENTS OF THE UI CONSTITUTIONAL APP THE UNIVERSITY OF TEX SERIES TEXAS NIVERSITY OF TEXAS SYPROPRIATION BOND (AS - PAN AMERICAN) STEM INTEREST RATE MATURITY DATE DATED DATE CUSIP NO. % , 1995 ON THE MATURIT OF TEXAS SYSTEM (the "agency of the State of registered assignee here "Pledged Revenues," as dethereon, calculated on the Board"), being the gover Texas, hereby promises of (either being hereina efined herein, the principa to pay to ty of Texas System, an or the d owner") solely from and to pay interest dated date specified above to the maturity date specified above, at the interest rate per annum specified above; with interest being payable on 15, 199, and semiannually on the 15th day of each and thereafter, except that if the date of authentication of this Bond is later than 1, 1996, such principal amount shall bear interest from the interest payment date next preceding the date of authentication, unless such date of authentication is after any Record Date (hereinafter defined) but on or before the next following interest payment date, in which case such principal amount shall bear interest from such next following interest payment date.
+UNITED STATES OF AMERICA STATE OF TEXAS BOARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM CONSTITUTIONAL APPROPRIATION BOND (THE UNIVERSITY OF TEXAS - PAN AMERICAN) SERIES 1995

+INTEREST RATE MATURITY DATE DATED DATE CUSIP NO.

+ON THE MATURITY DATE specified above, the BOARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM (the "Board"), being the governing body of The University of Texas System, an agency of the State of Texas, hereby promises to pay to or the registered assignee hereof (either being hereinafter called the 'registered owner') solely from 'Pledged Revenues,' as defined herein, the principal amount of and to pay interest thereon, calculated on the basis of a 360day year composed of twelve 30-day months, from the dated date specified above to the maturity date specified above, at the interest rate per annum specified above; with interest being payable on 15, 199, and semiannually on the 15th day of each and thereafter, except that if the date of authentication of this Bond is later than 1, 1996, such principal amount shall bear interest from the interest payment date next preceding the date of authentication, unless such date of authentication is after any Record Date (hereinafter defined) but on or before the next following interest payment date, in which case such principal amount shall bear interest from such next following interest payment date.

 THE PRINCIPAL OF AND INTEREST ON this Bond are payable in lawful money of the United States of America, without exchange or collection charges.
 The principal of this Bond shall be paid to the registered owner hereof upon presentation and surrender of this Bond at maturity, at the designated office for payment of the Treasurer of the State of Texas, which initially is the "Paying Agent" for this Bond.
-The payment of interest on this Bond shall be made by the Paying Agent to the registered owner hereof on each interest payment date by check, dated as of such interest payment date, drawn by the Paying Agent on, and payable solely from, funds of the Board required by the resolution authorizing the issuance of the Bonds (the "Bond Resolution") to be on deposit with the Paying Agent for such purpose as hereinafter provided; and such check shall be sent by the Paying Agent by United States mail, first-class postage prepaid, on each such interest payment date, to the registered owner hereof, at the address of the registered owner, as it appeared on the 1st day of the same month as such interest payment date (the "Record Date") on the Registration Books kept by the Board, which initially is the Registrar for the Bonds, as hereinafter described.
+The payment of interest on this Bond shall be made by the Paying Agent to the registered owner hereof on each interest payment date by check, dated as of such interest payment date, drawn by the Paying Agent on, and payable solely from, funds of the Board required by the resolution authorizing the issuance of the Bonds (the 'Bond Resolution') to be on deposit with the Paying Agent for such purpose as hereinafter provided; and such check shall be sent by the Paying Agent by United States mail, first-class postage prepaid, on each such interest payment date, to the registered owner hereof, at the address of the registered owner, as it appeared on the 1 st day of the same month as such interest payment date (the 'Record Date') on the Registration Books kept by the Board, which initially is the Registrarfor the Bonds, as hereinafter described.
 In addition, interest may be paid by such other method acceptable to the Paying Agent, requested by, and at the risk and expense of, the registered owner hereof.
 The Board covenants with the registered owner of this Bond that on or before each principal payment date and interest payment date, for this Bond it will make available to the Paying Agent, from the "Interest and Sinking Fund" maintained under the Bond Resolution, the amounts required to provide for the payment, in immediately available funds, of all principal of and interest on the Bonds, when due.
 Notwithstanding the foregoing, during any period in which ownership of the Bonds is determined by a book entry at a securities depository for the Bonds, payments made to the securities depository, or its nominee, shall be made in accordance with arrangements between the Board and the securities depository.